• Skip to primary navigation

 Ingredients

-• olive oil - this is what you'll use to sear your salmon.
+• olive oil - or avocado oil, or the vegetable oil of your choice.
+This is what you'll use to sear your salmon.
 Just heat it up in your skillet while you season your salmon!

 • salt and pepper - add to taste before you sear your salmon.